JamitLabs/Jetworking/Documentation/README.md

 # Documentation

-This folder organizes everything needed for the [documentation of `Jetworking`](https://jamitlabs.github.io/Jetworking/):
+This folder organizes everything needed to generate the [documentation of `Jetworking`](https://jamitlabs.github.io/Jetworking/):

 - `Guides`: Markdown files to be included in the generated documentation.
 - `Jazzy Configurations`: Used to configure the documentation generation engine.

-- `Generated`: The generated documentation HTML.
+The actual generated documentation files are stored in the top-level `docs` folder.

 ## Regenerating documentation